elysemontano/elyse-lecture-notes/ruby/rspec-notes.md

 # require the file that contains the code
 require_relative 'rspec.rb'
 ```

+# TDD and CODE

+- TDD is closely associated with the phrase `red-green-refactor`.
+Which means we will write our tests first and see them fail (red), the write the code to make it pass (green), then if we need to do any refactor or make any edits on the code, then we can do so with confidence.

+    - Example story: Person is tasked with writing a method, decides to write a test first and finds the test passes prior to writing the code.
+Turns out someone has already written a method called the same thing.
+Seeing this can prevent days of extra work down the line

 For this example we are going to create a class for Book.
 Book is going to be a template from which we can create many instances of books.
 The Book class will have both data and behavior.
 A book can have a title, an author, and pages which are all data.
 We can also read a book and change the current page we are on.
 That is an action, or a behavior, which in development we call them methods.